Steve-Glover/Tweet-Sentiment-Analysis/README.md

 Steve Glover
 ***

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The purpose of this project was to explore various methods of sentiment analysis on tweets using R. The following readme document is meant to be a narrative for the attached R script and assumes the reader has a base knowledge of natural language processing.
-Given the bad press Starbucks has received over the last week, I thought it would be interesting to explore how well common text analysis practices capture the overall attitude toward Starbucks at present.
+Given the bad press Starbucks has received over the last week, I thought it would be interesting to explore how well common text analysis practices captures the overall attitude toward Starbucks at present.
 I pulled the chatter of 2,000 tweets that included the hashtag “Starbucks” for the analysis using the twitteR API library.
 <br><br>
 https://www.cbsnews.com/news/starbucks-brand-whacked-after-bias-incident/
 <br>